ericchu94/chat/documentation/issues.md

 ## Labels
 * All issues should have 1 label that is not review
-* A issue may also have the review label, when the issue is to be reviewed
+* An issue may also have the review label, when the issue is to be reviewed

 ## Reviews
 * When an issue is to be reviewed, the review label should be added